blazium-engine/blazium-docs/tutorials/2d/particle_systems_2d.rst

 .. note::

-    Godot 4.3 does not currently support physics interpolation for 2D particles.
+    Blazium does not currently support physics interpolation for 2D particles.
     As a workaround, disable physics interpolation for the particles node by setting **Node > Physics Interpolation > Mode** at the bottom of the inspector.